Albatrellus subrubescens: Habitat and distribution

 Fruit bodies of A. subrubescens are usually solitary, but sometimes several (typically between two and eight) are stuck together by the stem bases or on the sides of their caps.
 A strictly terrestrial species, it is not found fruiting on wood.
 It prefers to grow in pine woods, but has occasionally been associated with silver fir in Europe; fruit bodies associated with the latter tree species tend to be less robust than those found growing with pine.
 It is suspected that A. subrubescens may be mycorrhizal with two- and three-needle pines (i.e., those species that have their needles attached in bundles of two or three), although its ecological preferences are not known with certainty.
 Ginns, relating a personal communication with David Arora, wrote that Arora encountered several clumps of fruit bodies in an area in California containing mostly knobcone pine (a three-needle pine), manzanita, huckleberry and a few mandrones.

 The species has been reported from a variety of locations in temperate regions of Asia, Europe, and North America.
 In North America, its distribution includes Alberta, Quebec, and the Northwest Territories in Canada.
 In the United States, it is found in Alabama, Arizona, California, Florida, New York, Texas, Washington, and Wisconsin.
 The North American distribution extends south to Mexico, in Chiapas.
 In Asia, the fungus has been recorded from Yunnan in southwest China, and Tibet.
-In Europe, collections have been reported from Austria, Czechoslovakia, Finland, Germany, Italy, Poland, Sweden, Switzerland, Yugoslavia, and the Ukraine.
+In Europe, collections have been reported from Austria, Czechoslovakia, Finland, Germany, Italy, Poland, Sweden, Switzerland, Yugoslavia, and Ukraine.